MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginalsenderentryid-canonical-property.md

 ## Remarks

 This property is one of the address properties for the original sender of a message.
-At first submission of the message, a client application should set this property to the value of the **PR_SENDER_ENTRYID** ( [PidTagSenderEntryId](pidtagsenderentryid-canonical-property.md)) property.
+At first submission of the message, a client application should set this property to the value of the **PR_SENDER_ENTRYID** ([PidTagSenderEntryId](pidtagsenderentryid-canonical-property.md)) property.
 It is never changed when the message is forwarded or replied to.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)